Splitting Line Patterns in Free Groups: Splittings

 Uncrossed splittings are universal by \fullref{lemma:uncrossedsplittingsareuniversal}, so $\Gamma$ satisfies condition (\ref{item:universal}).

 If for some non-cyclic vertex $G$ of $\Gamma$ the pair $(G,\indg)$ is neither rigid nor a QH--surface then by \fullref{lemma:refinement} there is a refinement of $\Gamma$ coming from a larger uncrossed collection.
-This is absurd, we have already included all cut points and uncrossed cut pairs in our uncrossed collection.
-Thus, $\Gamma$ satisfies condition (\ref{item:basicpieces}).

-Conditions (\ref{item:universal}) and (\ref{item:basicpieces}) imply that any refinement of $\Gamma$ would come from splitting a QH--surface vertex group.
+This is absurd; we have already included all cut points and uncrossed cut pairs in our uncrossed collection.
+Together with condition (\ref{item:universal}) this implies that any refinement of $\Gamma$ must come from splitting a QH--surface vertex group.
 The resulting splitting would not be universal, because if there is a way to split the surface then there is always an incompatible way to split it.
-Thus, conditions (\ref{item:universal}) and (\ref{item:basicpieces}) imply (\ref{item:maximal}), so $\Gamma$ satisfies the rJSJ conditions.
+Thus, condition (\ref{item:maximal}) is satisfied.

-Now suppose $\Gamma'$ is another graph of groups decomposition of $F$ rel $\multimot$ satisfying conditions (\ref{item:bipartite})-(\ref{item:maximal}).
-Condition (\ref{item:basicpieces}) must also be satisfied or else it would be possible to refine $\Gamma'$ in a universal way, contradicting maximality.
+Now suppose $\Gamma'$ is another graph of groups decomposition of $\F$ rel $\multimot$ satisfying conditions (\ref{item:bipartite})-(\ref{item:maximal}).
+Condition (\ref{item:basicpieces}) must be satisfied or else it would be possible to refine $\Gamma'$ in a universal way, contradicting maximality.

 Consider a cyclic vertex group $\left< g\right>$ of $\Gamma'$.
 We would like to show $S=\qmap(\{\inv{g}^\infty,g^\infty\})$ is a cut point or uncrossed cut pair in $\decompw$.
 The number of components of $\decompw\setminus S$ is equal to the sum of the degrees of the edge maps into the vertex group.
 By condition (\ref{item:bipartite}), this is at least two, so $S$ is a cut point if $g\in\multimot$ or cut pair otherwise.